 Career & Internship Center staff enjoy speaking with classes!
 We are happy to join a course for a few minutes to discuss our services or for longer to dive into any number of topics.
 You can request a speaker here.

 Ask recent graduates to speak about how they use skills gained through coursework in their jobs, what career competencies they use most frequently, and what tips they have for students.

 Invite an employer to share how course concepts show up in their roles and what career competencies are more important for new hires in their field.

 Promote Career Resources in Your Department

-If your department webpage has internship or career subpages, add links such as the Career & Internship Center main page, Handshake, or our Outcomes page (which should be updated before fall term).
+If your department webpage has internship or career subpages, add links such as the Career & Internship Center main page, Handshake, or our Outcomes page.
 If your department does not have such pages, inquire about the possibility of adding them

 Invite a C&IC staff member to speak about career competencies at a faculty meeting

 Create New Courses